openhab/org.openhab.binding.zigbee/org.openhab.binding.zigbee/README.md

-# ZigBee Binding
+# Zigbee Binding

-The ZigBee binding supports an interface to a wireless ZigBee home automation network and allows ZigBee devices from numerous manufacturers to be used without a system specific gateway.
+The Zigbee binding supports an interface to a wireless Zigbee home automation network and allows Zigbee devices from numerous manufacturers to be used without a system specific gateway.
 It should be compatible with a broad range of devices that implement and meet the Zigbee standards including lights, alarms, switches, sensors, etc.

 ## Supported Things

 ### Coordinators

-A ZigBee Coordinator is the network controller, and is therefore the heart of the ZigBee network.
+A Zigbee Coordinator is the network controller, and is therefore the heart of the Zigbee network.
 It also acts as the trust centre to control security access to the network.

 #### Configuring a coordinator